Things to do in Liverpool

 The city is very proud to have one of the best symphony orchestras in the world, the Royal Liverpool Philharmonic (RLPO), currently led by its acclaimed Russian conductor Vassily Petrenko.
 Its home base of Liverpool Philharmonic Hall also schedules an extensive range touring music concerts of all genres and even stand-up comedy performers.

-The Echo Arena attracts the biggest bands and shows, ranging from Sir Paul McCartney to recent addition of the Horse of the Year Show.
-In what promises to be the fashion and beauty event of the year, after 27 years in London, The Clothes Show is moving to a new home in Liverpool as part of British Style Collective, in July.
-Set across five city locations including the ACC Convention Centre and the magnificent St George’s Hall.
+The Echo Arena attracts the biggest bands and shows, ranging from Sir Paul McCartney to 2017 to Katy Perry in 2018.
+2017 highlights included the Horse of the Year Show & The Clothes Show is moved to a its new home in Liverpool as part of British Style Collective.

 Liverpool has five major theatres: Empire, Epstein, Everyman, Playhouse, Royal Court and Unity.
 These venues present a continuous mixture of national touring shows, repertory and original drama.
 There is also the FACT arts centre and cinemas, plus mainstream cinemas.